MohammedTaherMcW/Innatera_vscode_ide/README.md

 ------------------------------------------------------------------------------------------
-changes mage for innatera icons and images:
+changes made for innatera icons and images:
 Modified for icons & images in assest folder (Image size need to be taken care) package.json file updated accordingly for innatera images For Tooltip title value is changed to innatera.